 Relevant – My health is going to suffer, I want to be healthy – this is the first step.

-So, you’ve got your motivational picture of a mountain which is symbolic of your no smoking goal, you’ve got your SMART goal, and it’s New Year’s Eve, a perfect way to start – New Year, New You!
+So, you’ve got your motivational picture of a someone on top of a mountain which is symbolic of your no smoking goal.
+You’ve got your SMART goal.
+It’s coming up to New Year’s Eve, and you have the perfect way to change your life – New Year, New You!
 You’ve even posted on Facebook that this is an era of “NEW ME!”
 What can possibly go wrong?

-And there you are, January 15th, half way through a pack of cigarettes you bought last night and feeling down on yourself.
+Been there before?
+I have.
+There you are, January 15th, half way through a pack of cigarettes you bought the night before after you had too much to drink (which you said you would never do again) and you’re feeling down on yourself.
 But, but… the mountain – and the little train.
 I thought I could.
 And suddenly your whole identity as a mentally strong, focused and goal-oriented individual dissipates into the air, and instead of exercising you get out the ice cream and prepare for a Netflix binge session.
 I think I can make it though six hours of Netflix and a tub of ice cream before bedtime.
 Yeah, I am 100% certain of this.
-And I’m right – hit that one right out of the park and didn’t even have a SMART goal.
+And I’m right.
+Buzzed on sugar until 2am and a early morning with a Netflix hangover – hit that one right out of the park and didn’t even have a SMART goal.

 So what went wrong, and more importantly, how can you fix it next time?